 Test different colours before implementing

 You can choose the perfect color based on your company values and color psychology theory but it might still not resonate with your target audience as intended.
 Before finalizing your colour choice it’s advisable to run some tests.
 Use a free logo application like Logo Creator and try out your logo in different colours.
 With those different branding samples conduct a direct survey with your target audience to find out which colour option they like best.
-To scale this effort you can also use a survey tool like Google Surveys.
+Another graphic design tool you can try for testing is appypie.com, with lots of free layout and design templates. you can try this free tool To scale this effort you can also use a survey tool like Google Surveys.
 Once you have determined a winner you can finalize your logo in that color and then build out all of your other brand assets.